Anti-French sentiment: Europe

-Britain
+United Kingdom

 England and France have a long history of conflict, dating from before the Battle of Hastings, when William the Conqueror claimed the English throne.
 Before becoming King of England, William found conflict with his liege Henry I of France several times and conquered some neighbouring fiefs.
 The relationship between the countries continued to be filled with conflict, even during the Third Crusade.
-The medieval era of conflict climaxed during the Hundred Years' War, when the House of Plantagenet fought unsuccessfully for control of the French throne and lost almost all French holdings, which resulted in future English kings being more culturally English.
+The medieval era of conflict climaxed during the Hundred Years' War, when the House of Plantagenet fought unsuccessfully for control of the French throne and lost almost all French holdings, which resulted in future English kings being more culturally English from Henry III onwards.
 Previously, they had largely spoken French and lived in French castles much of the time.
 Richard the Lionheart, who was famous for his feud with French King Philip, spent most of his life in France and as little as six months of his reign as King in England.

 In contrast, relations between Scotland and France were generally good.
-The French throne sided numerous time with Scotland in its conficts with the English throne, making this relationship compound the existing direct hostility.
+The French throne sided numerous time with Scotland in its conflicts with the English throne, making this relationship compound the existing direct hostility.
 The Auld Alliance treaty of 1295 provided for mutual support between Scotland and France in the event of an English attack on either.
 This was replaced by the 1560 Treaty of Edinburgh between England, Scotland and France.

 The modern history of conflict between Britain and France stems from the rise of Britain as a primary commercial and maritime power in Europe in the early 18th century onward and the threat it posed to France's ambitions.
 Hostility toward and strategic conflict with France's similar interests became a defining characteristic of relations between the two powers.
 The time between the Glorious Revolution of 1688 and Napoleon's final capitulation in 1815 has been perceived in Britain as a prolonged Franco-British conflict to determine who would be the dominant colonial power (sometimes called the Second Hundred Years' War).
 British hostility to the Catholic Church, which dated back to earlier conflicts with Catholic Habsburg Spain, contributed to attitudes towards the French because France was also seen as a Catholic power, and the majority of the British people were Protestants.
 England and later Britain joined continental European states in resisting the rising French imperialism during the reign of Louis XIV and the Napoleonic Wars.
 Britain also resented France's intervention in the American Revolutionary War.
-This historical antagonism became ingrained in the culture of both countries but was mostly overcome by their sucessfull alliance to stop German aggression in World War I and World War II in the first half of the 20th century.
+This historical antagonism became ingrained in the culture of both countries but was mostly overcome by their successful alliance to stop German aggression in World War I and World War II in the first half of the 20th century.

 The dimensions of the conflict in Britain were as much cultural as strategic.
 Indeed, British nationalism, in its nascent phases, was in large part an anti-France phenomenon and the attitudes involved extended well beyond who won what on various battlefields: